pfheatwole/thesis/source/introduction.rst

 Traditionally, wind patterns are discovered by pilots with a large amount of flight time in a particular area, and are shared directly from one pilot to another.
-For the pilot community to learn reliable patterns, individual pilots must first recognize them and then be able to communicate them with precision.
+For the pilot community to learn reliable patterns, individual pilots must first recognize a pattern and then be able to communicate it with precision.
 An appealing alternative would be to aggregate recorded flight data from many pilots over many flights, detect any wind patterns automatically from those flights, and build a graphical map to communicate the features of the wind field visually instead of relying on verbal descriptions.
 In support of this idea, there already exist large databases with millions of recorded flights spanning several decades.
 These databases continue to grow as pilots record and share their flights for personal and competitive purposes.
 The difficulty with using those records is that most flight devices only record a tiny amount of the information available to a pilot; in fact, the average flight record can only be expected to include a time series of positions.
 There is typically no information regarding the orientation, velocity, acceleration, pilot control inputs (brakes, accelerator, etc), or the weather conditions.
 Even the details of the aircraft are unknown, although some do record the wing make and model.
 The question then becomes whether there is enough information in position-only time series data to recover the wind vectors that were present during a flight.

 ..
 Occupying the niche (Response): developing a paraglider dynamics model to enable flight reconstruction

-This thesis considers the procedures necessary to recover a sequence of wind vectors from position-only time series flight data.
+This thesis considers the procedures necessary to estimate wind field structure from position-only time series flight data.
 The first step is to formulate the goal in mathematical terms, which will determine the underlying structure of the problem, and what information would be required to solve it.
 It concludes that a robust solution would require a dynamics model of the